Fires shut Sequoia National Park, could threaten huge trees

 Fires shut Sequoia National Park, could threaten huge treesNew

 SEQUOIA NATIONAL PARK, Calif.
-(AP) — Sequoia National Park has been shut down and its namesake gigantic trees are potentially threatened as forest fires burn in steep and dangerous terrain in California’s Sierra Nevada.
-Two fires were ignited by lightning last week and their combined sizes cover nearly 5 square miles on Tuesday.
-Both fires are projected to advance in the direction of Giant Forest, which is home to more than 2,000 giant sequoias.
-A park spokesman says Giant Forest is not imminently threatened but that there is a potential threat.
+(AP) — Sequoia National Park has been shut down and its namesake gigantic trees are could be in danger as forest fires burn in steep terrain across California’s Sierra Nevada.
+Two fires were ignited by lightning last week and their combined sizes grew to more than 9 square miles.
+Both fires are projected to advance toward Giant Forest, which is home to more than 2,000 giant sequoias.
+A park spokesman says the Giant Forest is not imminently threatened but that there is a potential threat.
 The park headquarters is being evacuated and the community of Three Rivers outside the park entrance is under an evacuation warning.